googleapis/google-cloud-python/docs/bigquery-usage.rst

 If the query takes longer than the timeout allowed, ``query.complete`` will be ``False``.
-In that case, we need to poll the associated job until it is done, and then fetch the reuslts:
+In that case, we need to poll the associated job until it is done, and then fetch the results:

 .. literalinclude:: bigquery_snippets.py
    :start-after: [START client_run_sync_query_timeout]